Cho Kyu-hyun: 2022–2025: Soundtrack songs, departure from SM, new agency and new albums

+On September 19, 2025, an upcoming album was announced for a comeback slated for November 2025.
+A new EP or mini album, titled 'The Classic' was released on November 20, 2025.
+It included 5 new songs, with 'Like Our First Snow' as the title track.
+The music video was released at 6PM KST, featuring tripleS' Jiyeon and actors Chun Jongmin and Kim Namji.
+It showed the premise of a story where a young Kyuhyun, parted ways with a ballerina, his first love from high school, to debut as a singer.

+2026–present: Death Note: The Musical

+On November 19, 2025, Kyuhyun was announced to be added to the cast of OD Company's Death Note: The Musical, a musical adaptation of the original anime series.
+He was cast as Light Yagami, with actor Kim Sung-cheol also cast as L. They will be officially added to the line-up schedule from January 27, 2026.
+The musical runs from October 14, 2025, to May 10, 2026 at D-cube Arts Center in Seoul.

 Artistry

 Voice

 Kyuhyun is a tenor, with a range spanning four octaves.

 Personal life

+Religion

 Kyuhyun is one of the six Super Junior members who are Christians.

 Car accident

 On the early morning of April 19, 2007, Kyuhyun along with Super Junior members Leeteuk, Shindong, Eunhyuk, and two managers were hospitalized due to a serious car accident while returning from a Super Junior Kiss the Radio show.
 The front tire reportedly burst, causing the car to hit a guard rail, spin twice, and flip over.
 Kyuhyun, who was sitting behind the driver's seat, suffered the most serious injuries including a fractured hip, broken ribs, and facial scratches and bruises.
 He subsequently developed pneumothorax from a broken rib piercing his lungs and remained in a coma for four days.

 The doctor treating Kyuhyun at the time said that in order to repair Kyuhyun's pierced lungs he would have to pierce a hole into his neck, thus ending his career as a singer.
 Kyuhyun's father, who once vehemently opposed his son's career, was the first to immediately reject the operation, stating that Kyuhyun would rather die than not be able to sing.
 He pleaded that the doctor find another way to repair his son's lungs.
-In spite of this, doctors insisted that even with the surgery Kyuhyun "had about a 20 percent chance to live."
+In spite of this, doctors insisted that even with the surgery Kyuhyun "had about a 20 percent chance to live".
 After fierce debate between his parents and doctors, another surgeon named Dr. Wang Youngpil suggested an alternative operation that would instead make an incision in the ribs.

 Kyuhyun spent six days in the ICU before he was transferred to a regular hospital room.
 After being moved, Kyuhyun no longer needed support from a respiratory machine, but he was not able to walk on his own until one month after the accident.
 He was discharged on July 5, 2007, after 78 days.